 [10 X 13 = 130 points + 40 points]

 Before beginning, read this description and divide the duties among your pod-mates.
-You will be provided with installation CDs for Windows XP, Windows Server 2003, and Linux, and a drivers disc (4 CDs total).
+You will be provided with installation CDs for Windows 10, Windows Server 2012, and Linux, and a drivers disc (4 CDs total).
 Please return these CDs after the lab is completed.

 Core Requirements: